behroozUAC/Blum-auto-clicker/README.md

    Launch Telegram Desktop and Blum Clicker.

 5. **Run the Bot**
-   Execute the bot script: `python bot.py` to start Blum Clicker.
+   Execute the bot script: `bot.py` to start Blum Clicker.

 6. **Control the Bot**
    - Press **`Enter`** to activate the bot.